Eyes over Cerro Armazones

 This spectacular aerial shot of Cerro Armazones, taken by ESO Photo Ambassador Gerhard Hüdepohl, represents that wonderful moment for a photographer: when everything lines up for the perfect shot.

 This image shows the Atacama Desert with amazing clarity, with the thin, zigzag path standing out sharply from the dusty terrain.
 This dirt road can be seen slicing its way up to the summit of Cerro Armazones.
-The site is currently occupied by a selection of surveying equipment, but it will soon become the home of the European Extremely Large Telescope (E-ELT), a 40-metre telescope that will not only answer existing questions in astronomy, but also raise — and hopefully answer — entirely new questions altogether.
+The site will soon become the home of the European Extremely Large Telescope (E-ELT), a 39-metre telescope that will not only answer existing questions in astronomy, but also raise — and hopefully answer — entirely new questions altogether.

 ESO/G. Hüdepohl (www.atacamaphoto.com)